Alice C. Linsley

 Archaeological Evidence

-"Of particular significance is archeologist B. B. Lal's contention that the Dravidians probably came from Nubia, Upper Egypt.
+"Of particular significance is archaeologist B. B. Lal's contention that the Dravidians probably came from Nubia, Upper Egypt.
 This theory would give them among other things their Mediterranean features and dark complexion.
 Lal writes: "At Timos the Indian team dug up several megalithic sites of ancient Nubians which bear an uncanny resemblance to the cemeteries of early Dravidians which are found all over Western India from Kathiawar to Cape Comorin.
 The intriguing similarity extends from the subterranean structure found near them.
 Even the earthenware ring-stands used by the Dravidians and Nubians to hold pots were identical."
 According to Lal, the Nubian megaliths date from around 1000 B.C."
 (From here.)

 The word "sudra" means Sudanese.
 Herodotus referred to the Sudra/Dravidians as the “eastern Ethiopians” and described them thus: “The Eastern Ethiopians differed in nothing from the other Ethiopians, save in their language, and the character of their hair.
 For the Eastern Ethiopians have straight hair, while they of Libya are more woolly-haired…” (Herodotus VI.70, The History, trans.
 George Rawlinson, Dutton)